OceanOutcomes/ocean-outcomes/what-we-do/electronic-monitoring/index.md

 landing-image: https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/hero+photos/EM+HERO.jpg
 hero-image: https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/hero+photos/EM+Website+Hero.png
 teaser-text: As global expectations for transparency increase, Electronic Monitoring is becoming essential to fisheries management and market access.
 Ocean Outcomes supports the development, deployment, and scaling of EM systems — building the technical, policy, and human foundations needed for long-term impact.
-subtitle: From pilots to policy — scaling transparency across fisheries
+subtitle: Our work adapts best practice to real-world conditions, demonstrating how technologies like electronic monitoring can drive better environmental and social outcomes.
 ---
+*Photo Credit: Global Fishing Watch*

 ##Advancing transparency, accountability, and better outcomes at sea

 Across global fisheries — especially in [high-risk, high-impact sectors like tuna](https://www.oceanoutcomes.org/what-we-do/tuna/) — one of the biggest barriers to sustainability is visibility.
 What happens at sea often goes unseen.
 For distant-water fleets operating far from shore, limited visibility creates challenges for environmental sustainability, compliance, and worker well-being.
 At the same time, expectations are rapidly evolving.

 Regional fisheries management organizations (RFMOs) are strengthening monitoring requirements, while market driven initiatives are calling for higher levels of transparency.
-Industry commitments — such as the <a href="https://www.nature.org/en-us/what-we-do/our-priorities/provide-food-and-water-sustainably/food-and-water-stories/eyes-on-tuna/"target="_blank">Tuna Transparency Pledge</a>, which aims for 100% on-the-water monitoring coverage across supply chains, and company-led efforts like <a href="https://www.thaiunion.com/newsroom/sustainability-and-csr/thai-union-commits-to-free-wi-fi-for-fishers-on-its-partners-vessels-underscoring-that-quality-seafo" target="_blank">Thai Union Group’s commitment to expand onboard Wi-Fi connectivity across its tuna supply chains</a> — are accelerating momentum toward more comprehensive oversight, enabling both improved monitoring and stronger communication for crew.
+Industry commitments — such as the <a href="https://www.nature.org/en-us/what-we-do/our-priorities/provide-food-and-water-sustainably/food-and-water-stories/eyes-on-tuna/"target="_blank">Tuna Transparency Pledge</a>, which aims for 100% on-the-water monitoring coverage across supply chains, and company-led efforts like <a href="https://www.thaiunion.com/newsroom/sustainability-and-csr/thai-union-commits-to-free-wi-fi-for-fishers-on-its-partners-vessels-underscoring-that-quality-seafo" target="_blank">Thai Union Group’s commitment to expand onboard Wi-Fi connectivity across its tuna supply chains</a> — are accelerating momentum toward more comprehensive oversight, enabling both improved monitoring and connectivity opportunities for crew.

 Despite this progress, most fisheries remain far from aspirational levels of coverage.
-Monitoring systems are often fragmented, pilot-based, and limited in scale, leaving significant gaps in data, accountability and visibility at sea.
+Monitoring systems are often fragmented and limited in scale, leaving significant gaps in data, accountability and visibility at sea.

 At Ocean Outcomes, we are working with partners across industry, government, and fishing communities to help close this gap.
 From expanding EM access on distant-water vessels to working alongside crew, captains, and communities to facilitate the uptake of new technologies like Wi-Fi, our work adapts best practice to real-world conditions, demonstrating how technologies like EM can drive better environmental and social outcomes.